 MIG welding is most commonly used to repair cars, motorbikes, recreational vehicles, vans and SUVs2.
 The fact that it can provide a strong weld for even very thin metals makes MIG welding the ideal technique for assembling and repairing the body and/or interior of any vehicle.
 MIG-welded metals are also extremely versatile, a must for vehicles that need to hold up to many years of use.

 More and more vehicles are being made from aluminum, a material that is traditionally welded using a MIG welder.
 Given this fact, it is likely that MIG welding will be used to manufacture cars well into the future.
 However, it is important to note that many car manufacturers are switching from traditional MIG welding to laser MIG welding.
 The latter form of welding has numerous advantages, offering higher process stability, deeper penetration, greater ductility and more at a lower cost than traditional MIG welding.

 Steel is the most commonly used metal in construction.
-In fact, over half of the world’s steel is used to create office buildings, homes, bridges, wind turbine towers and other edifices.
+In fact3, over half of the world’s steel is used to create office buildings, homes, bridges, wind turbine towers and other edifices.
 While MIG welding was initially developed for aluminum and other non-ferrous metals, it is now increasingly used for steel as well.
-Because MIG welding is the welding option of choice for welding structural steelwork, it is not surprising that the construction industry would be in need of MIG welders.
+Because MIG welding is the welding option of choice4 for welding structural steel work, it is not surprising that the construction industry would be in need of MIG welders.

 Ready to Move Forward?

 Whether you need more information, want to speak to someone, or start the application process, we're with you every step of the way.
 Contact us to get started on working toward your future.